Liberal democracy: Origins

 By the late 18th century, leading philosophers of the day had published works that spread around the European continent and beyond.
 One of the most influential of these philosophers was English empiricist John Locke, who refuted monarchical absolutism in his Two Treatises of Government.
 According to Locke, individuals entered into a social contract with a state, surrendering some of their liberties in exchange for the protection of their natural rights.
 Locke advanced that governments were only legitimate if they maintained the consent of the governed and that citizens had the right to instigate a rebellion against their government if that government acted against their interests.
-These ideas and beliefs influenced the American Revolution and the French Revolution, which gave birth to the ideology of liberalism and instituted forms of government that attempted to put the principles of the Enlightenment philosophers into practice.
+These ideas and beliefs influenced the American Revolution and the French Revolution, which gave birth to the philosophy of liberalism and instituted forms of government that attempted to put the principles of the Enlightenment philosophers into practice.

 When the first prototypical liberal democracies were founded, the liberals themselves were viewed as an extreme and rather dangerous fringe group that threatened international peace and stability.
 The conservative monarchists who opposed liberalism and democracy saw themselves as defenders of traditional values and the natural order of things and their criticism of democracy seemed vindicated when Napoleon Bonaparte took control of the young French Republic, reorganized it into the first French Empire and proceeded to conquer most of Europe.
-Napoleon was eventually defeated and the Holy Alliance was formed in Europe to prevent any further spread of liberalism or democracy.
-However, liberal democratic ideals soon became widespread among the general population and over the 19th century traditional monarchy was forced on a continuous defensive and withdrawal.
-The dominions of the British Empire became laboratories for liberal democracy from the mid 19th century onward.
+Napoleon was eventually defeated and the Holy Alliance was formed in Europe to prevent any further spread of liberalism or democracy; however, liberal democratic ideals soon became widespread among the general population and over the 19th century traditional monarchy was forced on a continuous defensive and withdrawal.
+The Dominions of the British Empire became laboratories for liberal democracy from the mid 19th century onward.
 In Canada, responsible government began in the 1840s and in Australia and New Zealand, parliamentary government elected by male suffrage and secret ballot was established from the 1850s and female suffrage achieved from the 1890s.

 Reforms and revolutions helped move most European countries towards liberal democracy.
 Liberalism ceased being a fringe opinion and joined the political mainstream.
 At the same time, a number of non-liberal ideologies developed that took the concept of liberal democracy and made it their own.
 The political spectrum changed; traditional monarchy became more and more a fringe view and liberal democracy became more and more mainstream.
-By the end of the 19th century, liberal democracy was no longer only a "liberal" idea, but an idea supported by many different ideologies.
+By the end of the 19th century, liberal democracy was no longer only a liberal idea, but an idea supported by many different ideologies.
 After World War I and especially after World War II, liberal democracy achieved a dominant position among theories of government and is now endorsed by the vast majority of the political spectrum.